 About half a year ago, I had the pleasure of meeting Dr. Olivia Messinger-Carril, who co-authored, The Bees in your Backyard, published by Princeton Press.
 She had recently moved to New Mexico and I was ecstatic to meet a fellow bee enthusiast.
 We were cyber-introduced through a beekeeping acquaintance in Ohio.

 As fate ordained it, I had been asked to set up a pollinator exhibit for the New Mexico State University Alcalde Sustainable Agriculture Research Center's Field Day.
 I knew I had to invite her to join me at the Field Day.
-And so we shared a space; me with beekeeping info and a honey tasting bar on one side, and her with some native pollinators specimens and her new book,
+And so we shared a space; me with beekeeping info and a honey tasting bar on one side, and her with some native pollinators specimens and her new book, The Bees in Your Backyard, on the other.

 She has since been awarded a grant to ID native pollinators at the Rio Grande del Norte National Monument site.
 I hope to be joining her on some of her pollinator ID trips this year!